nvms/envi/README.md

 - [x] ~~Introduce capture command to dump details of focused window (x, y, w, h): `envi capture <float>`.~~
 - [ ] Use `wmctrl` to switch between workspaces if a space is defined as being on anything other than the current one.
 - [ ] More than one application with the same name.
 I might need to bootstrap the YAML loader.
+   - [x] Workaround: In the config, place asterisks after the application name.
+The YAML loader doesn't count these as duplicates and therefore preserves them in the data it returns.
 - [x] ~~Verbose output with `envi space {spacename} -v |--verbose`.~~
 - [x] Look into output of `wmctrl -l [-p -x]`.
 Might be able to remove xdotool dependency entirely if this gives me everything I need.
 [Example and explaination](https://stackoverflow.com/questions/2250757/is-there-a-linux-command-to-determine-the-window-ids-associated-with-a-given-pro)